sagarsumit03/home/spring/Events_using_RabbitMQ.md

 # 🛠️ Event-Driven Saga with RabbitMQ and Spring Boot

+## A Saga is a sequence of local transactions where each step has a compensating transaction if something fails later.
+Types:
+* Choreography: Services communicate via events (no central coordinator).
+  Example: Order → Payment → Shipping → Notification
+  1. Order Service emits OrderCreated event
+  2. Payment Service listens for OrderCreated, processes payment, emits PaymentCompleted
+  3. Shipping Service listens for PaymentCompleted, ships item, emits ItemShipped

+* Orchestration: A central orchestrator calls each service and handles failures.
+  Example: Orchestration
+  1. Order Service calls OrchestratorService
+  2. Orchestrator calls PaymentService, waits for response
+  3. Then it calls ShippingService

 This project demonstrates how to coordinate distributed transactions using the **Saga Pattern** with **RabbitMQ** and **Spring Boot**.

 It simulates a flow: